AnuragSanyal7439/omnibrain/README.md

 Agentic Multi-Modal RAG Orchestrator.
 This repository implements Week 1 only: a production-minded multimodal document-ingestion backend for PDFs.

+## Dataset

+OmniBrain is designed as a Retrieval-Augmented Generation (RAG) system and therefore does not depend on a fixed machine learning dataset.
+Instead, it ingests and indexes user-provided PDF documents, creating a multimodal knowledge base for semantic retrieval.

+For development, testing, and evaluation, the system utilizes publicly available corporate annual reports that contain a rich combination of textual content, financial tables, charts, and embedded images.
+These documents closely represent the real-world enterprise use cases targeted by the project.

+**Representative documents include:**

+* Microsoft Annual Report
+* Apple Annual Report
+* Alphabet (Google) Annual Report
+* Amazon Annual Report
+* NVIDIA Annual Report

+During the ingestion pipeline, document text and embedded images are extracted, processed independently, and converted into vector embeddings.
+Text and image embeddings are stored in dedicated Qdrant collections, enabling efficient semantic retrieval and multimodal search with source-level citations.

 ## Week 1 Scope

 Implemented: